PradKalkar/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

   - One way is to choose the context by random from your corpus.
   - If you have done it that way, there will be frequent words like "the, of, a, and, to, .." that can dominate other words like "orange, apple, durian,..."
   - In practice, we don't take the context uniformly random, instead there are some heuristics to balance the common words and the non-common words.
-- word2vec paper includes 2 ideas of learning word embeddings.
+- word2vec paper(by Google Inc.) includes 2 ideas of learning word embeddings.
 One is skip-gram model and another is CBoW (continuous bag-of-words).

 #### Negative Sampling
 - Negative sampling allows you to do something similar to the skip-gram model, but with a much more efficient learning algorithm.
 We will create a different learning problem.